 The government tried to shut it down, but the civilians were like nooooope.
 And so, it still exists, as long as everything stays there and doesn’t spread to the surrounding city.There are some things to keep in mind, though: be respectful – a lot of places don’t want their photo taken.
 I get it – it’s become a huge tourist attraction, but for some people, that’s where they live and don’t want their personal lives broadcasted.
 And also, they really don’t allow photos AT ALL where the weed is being sold lol.

 It’s also recommended that you leave before dark.
 It was really interesting, though, and my friend and I (also a female) visited during the day and felt totally safe.

-This is one of the coolest markets in Copenhagen.
+TORVEHALLERNE MARKET IS AMAZEBALLSThis is one of the coolest markets in Copenhagen.
+Also one of the hardest to remember how to spell.
 Although I don’t have much to compare it to because it was the only one I went to LOL.
 But I think it’s one of the biggest, and a classic stop on your trip.
 Go hungry, because you’ll fill up fast on all the yummy foods.

 I got brunch twice and kinda regret the hole in my wallet but it was soooo good.
 They give you a variety of food and that’s what makes it so fun!
 My favorite brunch was at Neighbourhood (or NBH for short; normally, they do pizza), pictured above.

 We also really liked 42Raw (a vegan place; I had the brunch, but really really loved my friends’ acai bowl and wished I’d gotten that instead), anything at WestMarket (where our AirBnb was!
 They also have pop up thrift shops on Sundays)…And to be honest I think those are all the places we tried LOL.